 Jump to:

-This recipe is the Filipino version of Adobo, which is quite different from the Mexican version.
-The word Adobo is from the Spanish term adobar, which means “to marinate.”
-Traditionally, the meat is marinated in a soy-vinegar mixture that's also flavored with bay leaves and peppercorns.
-It's then braised in the same marinade until all the flavors meld together and the meat becomes fork-tender.
+"Adobo" comes from the Spanish word adobar, which means “to marinate.”
+In traditional Adobo, meat is marinated in a soy-vinegar mixture that's also flavored with garlic, bay leaves, and peppercorns.
+It's then braised in the same marinade until all the flavors meld together and the meat becomes deliciously fork-tender.

 - Pork shoulder: Can also be referred to as pork butt or Boston Butt pork roast.
 Pork shoulder and butt are cut from opposite ends of the shoulder, but can be used interchangeably.
-Use either one you'd like, or substitute with pork belly.
+You can also ask your butcher to cut the meat into 3-4 inch pieces for you.
+Pork shoulder is one of my favorite cuts because it's affordable, full of protein, and versatile - I also use it in Instant Pot Pork Ragù and Thit Nuong (Vietnamese Pork Skewers).

-- Garlic: I like to keep the cloves whole - they're delicious and very soft after they've been cooked.
-But you can chop it instead.
+- Garlic: I like to keep the cloves whole in Instant Pot Pork Adobo.
+They soften & deepen in flavor after they've been cooked.

 - Soy sauce: Gives the dish its signature rich umami taste.
-I used a low-sodium brand to keep the salt content at a minimum.
-You can also use tamari as a gluten-free option.
+I recommend using low-sodium soy sauce to keep the salt content to a minimum.

-- White distilled vinegar: Adds a punch of tang to the dish.
+- White distilled vinegar: Adds a punch of acidity to the dish.
 It also preserves the meat and gives the dish a longer shelf life.
+Also try it in Vegan German Potato Salad!

 - White sugar: To help balance the vinegar.

-- Bay leaves: Has a mild menthol taste that helps lightens the rich sauce.
+- Bay leaves: Has a mild menthol taste that elevates the adobo sauce.

-- Whole peppercorns: Adds a little spice.
-You can substitute with freshly ground pepper instead.
+- Whole black peppercorns: Adds a little spice.
+Whole peppercorns offer a fresher aroma and taste, but you can substitute with ½ teaspoon ground black pepper.

 Substitutions & Variations

-- Pork belly is a very popular substitute for pork shoulder.
-I'd recommend buying the large slabs and cutting them into 4-5 inch segments.
+- Pork belly is another popular cut of meat used in Pork Adobo.
+I'd recommend buying large, skinless slabs and cutting them into 2-3 inch segments.
+You can also try pork ribs or loin.

-- If you don't have white distilled vinegar, you can use coconut vinegar in equal amounts.
-Or use apple cider vinegar, rice vinegar, or balsamic vinegar and add a little more than the recipe calls for since they're sweeter and more mild.
+- There isn't a great substitute for white distilled vinegar for this recipe, other than Filipino vinegar.
+You can try apple cider, rice, or malt vinegar but add a little more than the recipe calls for since they're sweeter and more mild.

 - Add more vegetables if you'd like.
-Shallots, onions, or chiles would be great in this dish.
+Shallots, onions, ginger, a died chile, or potatoes would be great in this dish.

-- I find that white cane sugar works best in this dish.
-But you can substitute with brown or coconut sugar, or simply leave it out for a punchier adobo or sugar-free dish.
+- I find that white granulated sugar works best in this dish.
+But you can substitute with brown sugar, coconut sugar, or simply leave it out for a punchier adobo or sugar-free dish.

 - To make this gluten-free, use tamari instead of soy sauce.